Yielding in amorphous solids reveals an age-dependent intrinsic lengthscale: Age dependence on

-It is well known that the mechanical response varies dramatically with the increasing age of the amorphous solid samples \cite{varnik2004study, moorcroft2011age, shrivastav2016heterogeneous, vasisht2020emergence, bhaumik2021role}.
-For example, a poorly aged or annealed sample often shows more homogeneous ductile-like yielding behavior, while a well-aged or ultra-stable glassy sample exhibit heterogeneous brittle-like yielding via shear banding \cite{Ozawa_PNAS_2018, vasisht2020emergence, 2021RichardMRS}.
-Thus it is essential to understand how the characteristic length scale that we obtained using our soft-matrix method depends on the sample age or annealing history, which is presented here for 2D BMLJ glass.
-We study samples quenched by infinite cooling rate (obtained by energy minimization of configurations generated at different initial temperatures $T_W$ to instantaneous inherent structures) as well as the ones prepared via finite cooling rate $\Gamma$ \footnote{Around $250$ samples were prepared at infinite to finite but higher $\Gamma$, $100$ samples at moderate $\Gamma$, and $50$ samples at the lowest $\Gamma$}.
-We then compute the $\Delta \gamma_y (L_s)$ via the soft matrix method protocol - see Fig. \ref{fig3} (a) main panel; note that we have scaled the abscissa by the age-dependent fit parameter $a_0$ for better clarity. {We find that $\Delta \gamma_y$ has a slower decay with $L_s$, for increasing age of the system.
-The exponential nature of $\Delta \gamma_y (L_s)$ is clearly shown in the inset of Fig. \ref{fig3} (a), via linear-log scale.
-Therefore, it is evident that with increasing age,} the characteristic length scale increases significantly The extracted $\zeta$ as a function of the energy of the sample at zero strain is shown in Fig. \ref{fig3} (b); lower energy of the initial state indicates higher age of the sample.
-We see that the value $\zeta \approx 5a$ occur only for a range of the poorly aged sample, and $\zeta$ systematically increases with an increase in age.
-Hence our analysis clearly suggests that any measure of local mechanical properties should consider the $\zeta$ dependence with age.
-Further work needs to be done to understand the functional form of the age dependence on $\zeta$.
+It is well known that the mechanical response varies dramatically with the increasing age of the amorphous solid samples \cite{varnik2004study, vasisht2020emergence, bhaumik2021role}.
+For example, a poorly-aged samples often shows a more homogeneous ductile-like yielding behavior, while a well-aged or a well-annealed samples exhibit heterogeneous brittle-like yielding via shear banding \cite{vasisht2020emergence, 2021RichardMRS}.
+Thus it is essential to understand how $\zeta$ depends on the samples' age or preparation history, which we present here for 2D BMLJ model.
+We study samples quenched by infinite cooling rate (obtained by energy minimization of configurations generated at different initial temperatures $T_W$ to instantaneous inherent structures) as well as the ones prepared via finite cooling rate $\Gamma$.
+Around $250$ samples were prepared at infinite to finite but higher $\Gamma$, $100$ samples at moderate $\Gamma$, and $50$ samples at the lowest $\Gamma$.
+We characterize the age of these samples from the inherent structure energy $U_{init}$, which is higher for poorly-aged samples and lower for well-aged samples.
+We then obtain the $\Delta \gamma_y (L_s)$ via the soft matrix protocol - see Fig. \ref{fig3} (a) main panel.
+Note that we have scaled the abscissa by the age-dependent fit parameter $C$ for a better comparison among different ages.
+We find that poorly-aged samples ($U_{init} \geq -3.68 \epsilon$) show little or no dependence on age, but with increasing age ($U_{init} \leq -3.75 \epsilon$), the relative yield strain exhibit a slower decay and hence $\zeta$ increases significantly.
+In the inset of Fig. \ref{fig3} (a), we show the main panel data in the log-linear scale to reveal the exponential behavior.
+The dependence of $\zeta$ on the age of the sample is shown in Fig. \ref{fig3} (b).
+We see that the value $\zeta \approx 5.0a$ for poorly-aged samples, and systematically increases with an increase in age or decrease in inherent structure energy.
+Our analysis clearly indicates that any measure of local mechanical properties must account for the size of the local probing region, as it explicitly depends on the age of the material.
+Further investigation is underway to determine the functional form of the age dependence $\zeta$.